UniversalDependencies/docs/validation-rules.md

 Its value is the ISO 639 language code, as registered for the language in UD (either two letters from ISO 639-1, or three letters from ISO 639-3, lowercased!)

-If `Lang=xx` is provided the morphological features, their values and their applicability to particular UPOS tags will be validated as in language `xx`, with one exception: the feature `Foreign=Yes` should be present and it says that the word is foreign in the main language of the treebank, not in language `xx`.
+If `Lang=xx` is provided, the morphological features, their values and their applicability to particular UPOS tags will be validated as in language `xx`, with one exception: the feature `Foreign=Yes` should be present and it says that the word is foreign in the main language of the treebank, not in language `xx`.